matfantinel/fantinel.dev/src/lib/posts/what-are-pwas-and-why-should-i-care-about-them.md

 slug: what-are-pwas-and-why-should-i-care-about-them
 title: What are PWAs and why should I care about them?
 date: 2019-03-12
-excerpt: "We see a lot of talk about PWAs, but the concept is not that easy to understand."
+excerpt: 'We see a lot of talk about PWAs, but the concept is not that easy to understand.'
 tags: [Front-End, PWA, JavaScript]
 ---